cryostatio/cryostat-legacy/COMMANDS.md

 * #### `upload-recording`
     ###### usage
-    `upload-recording targetId foo url`
+    `upload-recording targetId foo`
     ###### synopsis
-    Uploads the named recording from the specified target JVM to the specified jfr-datasource instance, which exposes the information contained within the recording to its associated Grafana instance.
+    Uploads the named recording from the specified target JVM to the jfr-datasource instance specified by the environment variable GRAFANA_DATASOURCE_URL, which exposes the information contained within the recording to its associated Grafana instance.
 For information on setting environment variables to enable uploading, see README.md .
     ###### see also